 Set up/Cleanup: Comes before and stays after meets and puts all equipment away.
 The more who help, the faster this gets done.

-Computer Ops*: Complies event/meet results in Meet Manager.
+Scorer*: Complies event/meet results in Meet Maestro.
 See Scorer.

 Head Timer*: Organizes timers for swim meet shifts; hold Timer meeting prior to meet (HOME meets only)

 Lane Timers: Uses stopwatch to record each swimmer’s time as accurately as possible.Our stopwatches have two buttons, a start/stop button and a reset button.
 We use 9 timers per ½, meets cannot be run without Timers (these are the best seats in the house! )

 Referee*: Instructs Stroke & Turn Judges before meet begins; makes any decision regarding disputes during the meet.
 Must know RSL Rules and Regulations and USA rules (HOME meets only)

 Ribbons/Awards clerk: Ribbons are awarded at each dual meet; medals and ribbons are awarded at Championships.
 The Awards clerk puts result labels on the back of ribbons/medals.

 Runners: the 2 runners collect Stroke & Turn Judge DQ slips, timer sheets and scratches from Clerk of Course after each heat and deliver them to Scoring, Runners move back and forth behind the starting blocks during the meet (HOME meet only-wear sneakers)